hayde0264/CS-Degree/Java-Specific-Knowledge/Generics.md

 Type parameters provide a way for you to **re-use the same code with different inputs**.

 # Why use generic code?
--stronger type checks at compile time.
+- stronger type checks at compile time.
 (Fixing compile-time errors is easier than fixing runtime errors).
 - elimination of casts

 >"By using generics, a programmer may implement algorithms that work on collections of different types, can be customized, and are type safe while also creating easier-to-read code."